 We paralyze ourselves by failing to forgive.
-Having done little to rid our hearts of resentment, we find that our minds do little but replay the past.
-Energy that should be spent building a better future is wasted in bitterness, and the road to the future is blocked.
+Doing little to rid our hearts of resentment, we find that our minds do little but replay the past.
+Energy that should be spent building a better future is wasted in bitterness.
+Our future is blocked.

 I might wish my misdeeds could be seen as nothing more than personal quirks or foibles, but unworthy character and unacceptable conduct can’t be excused by saying, “Well, that’s just the way I am.”
 Christ gave His life to get us over the way we are!